b3nThomas/ekm-product-inventory-updater/README.md

 # ekm-product-inventory-updater
-Simple app which accepts .csv files to update product quantities in the `EKM - Advanced Inventory Manager`.
+Simple app which uses a .csv file to update product quantities and prices in the `EKM - Advanced Inventory Manager`.
 This previously used their API, however they're now charging a lot of extra money for that service.
-It now uses <software> to automate the manual update process which is free!
+This now uses [puppeteer](https://github.com/puppeteer/puppeteer) to automate the manual update process.
+It's much slower, but free of charge!

 ## Installation